California Sees Rise in Fatal Motorcycle Crashes: “Lane Splitting” May Be to Blame

 Experts feel that lane splitting greatly increases the odds a motorcyclist will be involved in a broadside collision.

-We have helped hundreds of injured California motorcyclists get the justice and compensation they deserve.
+Our team of injury lawyers have helped hundreds of injured California motorcyclists get the justice and compensation they deserve.